 National Application Areas Addressed: Health & Air Quality, Urban Development

-Study Location: Southeast Michigan and northern Ohio
+Study Location: southeast Michigan and northern Ohio

 Study Period: 2019 – 2021 (May – September)

 Community Concerns:

 Ground-level ozone puts stress on the human respiratory system as the body is not equipped to handle triatomic oxygen.
 This stress could lead to the development or exacerbation of various respiratory issues and illnesses such as congestion, bronchitis, emphysema, and asthma.
 Respiratory issues can be detrimental to the quality of life and health of those effected.
 Southeast Michigan and northern Ohio show high rates of respiratory issue severity: